nandac/letterloom/docs/manual.typ

 *Note:* The footer is placed at the bottom of the letter above the page number if enabled and is center-aligned.

-=== Page Settings
+=== Document Settings

-The following parameters allow you to customize the layout of the letter.
-Each parameter has a default value, which can be overridden to suit your preferences.
+Customize the letter's document settings using the parameters below.
+Each parameter includes a default value, which can be adjusted to fit your needs.

 #v(15pt)